TakuSemba/JetHub/README.md

 **Dynamic Feature Module**

-`:repo`, `:developer` are dynamic feature modules.
+`:repo`, `:developer` are [dynamic feature modules](https://developer.android.com/guide/app-bundle/dynamic-delivery).
 These are not included in base.apk and require user to download one on demand.
-The details can be learned from [here](https://developer.android.com/guide/app-bundle/dynamic-delivery).

 <br/>